immersommer/Operating-system-construction-note/Week8 Scheduling d4a14dd1e06349d99a1fc38e91a5ae2d.md

     - **Q:  Why this model doesn’t work?**

         The OS bookkeep the ready thread in the list.
-In Preemptive multi tasking, both L0 thread and L1 interrupt handler can access the list through resume().
+In Preemptive multitasking, both L0 thread and L1 interrupt handler can access the list through resume().
 Thus, we have to do synchronization on the data structure.

 6. **Thread Switch in the Epilogue**